 To obtain a true picture of what is at stake, however, the claimant's position must also be understood, since that can also contribute significantly to the contentiousness of the dispute.
 It is not possible to generalise.
 At one end of the size spectrum are some huge commercial losses, usually sustained by lenders.
-In Nyckeln Finance Co Ltd. v Stumpbrook Construction Ltd., the Swedish lenders advanced £21 million (approximately A\$55 million) on the strength of a valuation of £30.5 million (approximately A\$80 million) commissioned by the borrowers and faxed to them in Sweden in May 1989.
-The security was an office block in central London, which was sold in July 1992 on the borrower's default for £3.1 million. (approximately A\$8.1 million).
-But, however large the lender's losses, they remain ultimately commercial losses in a risk-prone business.
-At the other end of the scale in size terms are the residential cases like Perry v Sidney Phillips and Kenney v Hall Pain and Foster, where the financial losses might be small in money terms, but would constitute a family's only major asset.
+In Nyckeln Finance Co Ltd. v Stumpbrook Construction Ltd., the Swedish lenders advanced £21 million (approximately A\$55 million) on the strength of a valuation of £30.5 million commissioned by the borrowers and faxed to them in Sweden in May 1989.
+The security was an office block in central London, which was sold in July 1992 on the borrower's default for £3.1 million.
+But however large the lender's losses, they remain ultimately commercial losses in a risk-prone business.
+At the other end of the scale in size terms are the residential cases like Perry v Sidney Phillips and Kenney v Hall Pain and Foster, where the financial losses might be small in money terms but would constitute a family's only major asset.
+In the latter case, as in a number of the reported residential cases, the person bringing the claim had been rendered functionally bankrupt.
+In the Kenney case, this had occurred as a result of entering into a purchase contract for a new property using bridging finance in reliance on the confident assurance of an estate agent that a high sale figure on the old house could be readily achieved.
+Self-evidently, whatever the level of the money sum in dispute, its effect on the character of the dispute will be more marked if it represents everything the claimant has.